gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

     e.adb:9:07: "V" is undefined
     e.adb:9:12: "V" is undefined

-  The *-gnatf* switch also generates additional information for some error messages.
+  The :switch:`-gnatf` switch also generates additional information for some error messages.
 Some examples are:

   * Details on possibly non-portable unchecked conversion